florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.2.1 =
+* Added support for inline styles (available since WordPress 3.3).
+* Cache directory is now hidden from normal admins when used on a Multi-site environment.
+* Added additional hooks allowing developers to control Minify Tags and Minify Src, more info:  http://betterwp.net/community/topic/226/additional-hooks-filters-to-getminifytag/ (`bwp_get_minify_src`, `bwp_get_minify_tag`)
+* Added a new hook for buster allowing developers to dynamically work with this variable (`bwp_minify_get_buster`)
+* Fixed the pass-by-references fatal error when activating the plugin on a host using PHP 5.4 or higher.
+* Fixed a possible bug where dependencies are ignored, more info: http://betterwp.net/community/topic/153/dependencies-ignored/
+* Fixed a possible bug where scripts are echoed twice.
+* Updated Turkish (tr_TR) translation - Thanks to Hakan E!

 = 1.2.0 =
 * New Features: